GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

   support for maskable icons.
 You can now create immersive experiences with the WebXR Device API.
 Origin trials start for the Wake Lock API, and the rendersubtree attribute.
 And all of the videos from Chrome Dev Summit 2019 are now online.
-Let’s dive in and see what’s new for developers in Chrome 79!
+Let's dive in and see what's new for developers in Chrome 79!
 layout: 'layouts/blog-post.njk'
 date: 2019-12-10